famun/DataScience_Bootcamp/Project/Study of the Obesity In the United States.md

 which states suffer from obesity the most? what is some approaches that might limit the obesity levels?
 # Design
+The project is centerd around the obesity in the United States and how the socieconomics levels affect it.
+The data was obtained from Kaggle and originally the data is from the Behavioral Risk Factor Surveillance System. trying ot find a connection will give the opportunity to reduce the obesity rate by taking the measuremnets the study shows us.
 # Data
+The data contains 53392 entries which corrosponds to each state for different years and different people, it also contains 33 features such as the year that the study was conducted, the location abbreviated and spelled out, the data value and some survey questions, it also has information regarding the income levels, education levels, gender and Race/Ethnicity. we will not be using all the features because it contains more than what we need, our goal is to look into the education and income connection to the obesity only.
 # Algorithms
 # Tools
+- numpy to manipulate numbers
+- pandas to edit tables and merge
+- matlap to plot alongside seaborn
+- seaborn for visualization
+- sklearn to train the model for the education and income cases
 # Commmunication